 Muscle pain and damage

-The most common statin side effect is muscle pain.
+One of the most common complaints of people taking statins is muscle pain.
 You may feel this pain as a soreness, tiredness or weakness in your muscles.
 The pain can be a mild discomfort, or it can be severe enough to make your daily activities difficult.
-For example, you might find climbing stairs or walking to be uncomfortable or tiring.

-Very rarely, statins can cause life-threatening muscle damage called rhabdomyolysis (rab-doe-mi-OL-ih-sis).
+Very rarely, statins can cause life-threatening muscle damage called rhabdomyolysis (rab-doe-my-OL-ih-sis).
 Rhabdomyolysis can cause severe muscle pain, liver damage, kidney failure and death.
+The risk of very serious side effects is extremely low, and calculated in a few cases per million people taking statins.
 Rhabdomyolysis can occur when you take statins in combination with certain drugs or if you take a high dose of statins.

-Occasionally, statin use could cause your liver to increase its production of enzymes that help you digest food, drinks and medications.
+Occasionally, statin use could cause an increase in the level of enzymes that signal liver inflammation.
 If the increase is only mild, you can continue to take the drug.
-Rarely, if the increase is severe, you may need to stop taking the drug.
-Your doctor might suggest a different statin.
-Certain other cholesterol-lowering drugs, such as gemfibrozil (Lopid) and niacin (Niacor, Niaspan), slightly increase the risk of liver problems in people who take statins.
+Rarely, if the increase is severe, you may need to try a different statin.

-Although liver problems are rare, your doctor will likely order a liver enzyme test before or shortly after you begin to take a statin.
-You shouldn't need any additional liver enzyme tests unless you begin to have signs or symptoms of trouble with your liver.
-Contact your doctor immediately if you have unusual fatigue or weakness, loss of appetite, pain in your upper abdomen, dark-colored urine, or yellowing of your skin or eyes.
+Although liver problems are rare, your doctor may order a liver enzyme test before or shortly after you begin to take a statin.
+You wouldn't need any additional liver enzyme tests unless you begin to have signs or symptoms of trouble with your liver.

 Increased blood sugar or type 2 diabetes

 It's possible your blood sugar (blood glucose) level may increase when you take a statin, which may lead to developing type 2 diabetes.
 The risk is small but important enough that the Food and Drug Administration (FDA) has issued a warning on statin labels regarding blood glucose levels and diabetes.
-Talk to your doctor if you have concerns.

 Neurological side effects

-The FDA warns on statin labels that some people have developed memory loss or confusion while taking statins.
-These side effects reverse once you stop taking the medication.
-Talk to your doctor if you experience memory loss or confusion.
-There has also been evidence that statins may help with brain function — in patients with dementia or Alzheimer's, for example.
+There has also been evidence that statins may help with brain function — in people with dementia, for example.
 This is still being studied.
 Don't stop taking your statin medication before talking to your doctor.